Hamilton Wills & Estates Lawyers

 - Intangible personal property, including bank accounts, savings and retirement accounts, insurance, investment (e.g., stocks and bonds) and pension and social security benefits.

-Contact our Experienced Wills & Estates Lawyers to Discuss Options Today
+Contact our Experienced Hamilton Wills & Estates Lawyers to Discuss Options Today

-If you are interested in drafting a will, creating a trust, or planning your estate, you need an experienced Wills & Estates attorney.
+If you are interested in drafting a will, creating a trust, or planning your estate, you need the legal guidance of our experienced Hamilton Wills & Estates lawyers.
 We serve Mercer County, Burlington County, Somerset County, Middlesex County, and the rest of New Jersey.
 Act quickly to allow yourself enough time to look at options for planning the state.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.

 Frequently Asked Questions about Wills & Estates in New Jersey